Presbyopia Correcting Lenses

 Standard intraocular lenses have a single focal point.
 The focal point is the distance at which the best focus occurs, like a camera focusing on a single object.
 For a little way inside and outside of that point, acceptable but not perfect focus occurs.
-This is the depth of field of the lens.
-Even standard lenses have some depth of field.
+This is the depth of focus of the lens.
+Even standard lenses have some depth of focus.

 Multifocal presbyopia correcting lenses focus some light at near, and some at distance.
 Most manufacturers provide three different strengths of near vision add.
 The higher the near add power, the closer the near focus, but also the greater the side effects such as glare, halos, and loss of contrast.
 There is a tradeoff between how close you can hold things and how noticeable the side effects are.

 The extended depth of focus (EDOF) lens lens acts like a low powered multifocal lens.

 The accommodative lens is able to move back and forth inside the eye to adjust focus.

 Your surgeon may recommend mixing the lenses; for example, EDOF lens in the dominant eye, and MF lens in the non dominant eye.
 This is a complex topic that is beyond the scope of this website.
 There is an art to choosing the correct lens or lens combination.
 Most surgeons settle on a particular approach that they feel works best in their hands.
 Enthusiasm for presbyopia correction varies widely among cataract surgeons.
 This makes it especially important that you have an idea of what you are getting, and not getting, when you opt for presbyopia correcting lenses.

 MF/EDOF lenses can cause glare, halos, and loss of contrast.